Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Quantum supersymmetric gauge dynamics

 Consider for example the singularity at the origin of $\mathcal M$ when $F=N+1$.
 Classically it corresponds to gluons becoming massless, however in this region of the moduli space the gauge theory is strongly coupled and gluons are not appropriate as low-energy degrees of freedom.
 In the quantum theory one can argue that $\mathcal M$ is parameterized by mesons and baryons; the singularity at the origin gives away the appearance of new massless degrees of freedom: there, all relations between mesons and baryons are trivially satisfied.

-When $F\geq N+2$, the 't Hooft anomalies for the continuous global symmetries do not match between the ultraviolet (UV) and infrared (IR) regimes if mesons and baryons are assumed to be the low-energy degrees of freedom.
+When $F\geq N+2$, the 't Hooft anomalies of continuous global symmetries cannot match between the ultraviolet (UV) and infrared (IR) regimes if mesons and baryons are assumed to be the low-energy degrees of freedom.
 For $F>3N$, supersymmetric QCD (SQCD) becomes IR-free, implying that the low-energy theory at the origin of the moduli space $\mathcal M$ is a free non-abelian gauge theory.
 This observation suggests that the low-energy effective theory near the origin of $\mathcal M$, for all values of $F\geq N+2$, could be in such a non-abelian Coulomb phase \cite{Seiberg:1994bz}.